 Understand what you owe

-Did you know that 80% of medical bills have errors?3 Don’t assume that the bill you get from your provider is accurate.
+Medical bills can contain all kinds of errors, from duplicate charges to data entry glitches to coding mistakes.3 Don’t assume that the bill you get from your provider is accurate.
 Call your doctor—not the billing company—if you suspect a billing error and ask for an itemized bill, which can alert you to mistakes like double billing.

-But even with an accurate bill, it still might be more than you can afford.
+Even an accurate bill might be more than you can afford.
 Try negotiating a lower amount directly with your provider.
 Healthcare providers have significant leeway and may be willing to accept less than the amount they billed you, especially if you are uninsured.
-Uninsured patients often get charged the maximum rate, so providers may be willing to accept the negotiated rate they’d bill insured patients.
+Uninsured patients are often initially charged the maximum rate, so providers may be willing to accept the negotiated rate they’d bill insured patients.

 In addition, ask about financial assistance or charitable care.
-Many hospitals and clinics have such programs but don’t advertise it.
+Many hospitals and clinics have such programs but don’t advertise them.
 Some states now require hospitals to screen eligible patients for this type of assistance, taking the burden off patients to do the research.
-Programs vary by hospital, but patients earning up to two or three times the federal poverty level—which for a family of four is $26,500—can usually reduce their bills.
+Programs vary by hospital, but patients earning up to two or three times the federal poverty level—which for a family of four was $30,000 min 2023—can usually reduce their bills.4

 If you can’t make headway on your own—or you feel overwhelmed by the process of medical billing—consider working with a medical billing advocate or other credit advisors, such as the nonprofit National Federation for Credit Counseling, for assistance with your overall debt.
 Those specializing in medical issues can help comb through your medical bills and find errors, duplicate charges, unreasonable charges, or even fraud.
 They can also help get denied claims reversed by your insurance companies.